 Recipe Step-By-Step Directions:

-Step 1: Take 8-10 slices of gluten free bread and cut it into cubes on a cutting board.
-Add the bread chunks to a large
+Step 1: Cut 8-10 slices of gluten-free bread into cubes on a cutting board.
+Add the bread chunks to a large mixing bowl.

 Step 2: Pour the melted butter over the bread cubes.
 Add the flavor seasonings and salt.
 If you decide to add any optional seasonings, add those now too.
 Mix to coat the bread cubes.